-Company does not enter into any foreign exchange contracts to mitigate this risk.
+The Company operates internationally and is exposed to risks from foreign currency rates.
+The functional currency of the Company's subsidiaries is the United States and Canadian dollars and some of the subsidiaries' transactions are denominated in Mexican Pesos and Nuevo Soles.
+The Company does not enter into any foreign exchange contracts to mitigate this risk.
 The Company and its subsidiaries do not have significant transactions or hold significant cash denominated currencies other than their functional currencies.
-The balance owing for mining fees at March 31, 2021 is \$1,255,427.
-Therefore, a 10% change in the value of the Mexican Peso versus the US dollar would change the Company's net loss by approximately \$125,543.
+The balance owing for mining fees at March 31, 2022 is \$1,638,961 (Note 4 & 6).
+Therefore, a 10% change in the value of the Mexican Peso versus the US dollar would change the Company's net loss by approximately \$163,896.